vicendithas/MainsLeaderboard/README.md

 You can edit the config.json file to change the leaderboard header and the port.
 If you want to run multiple leaderboards, you should change the second leaderboard's port (ex.
 8081).

+Each time a GIF is loaded onto the page, it has a (by default) 1/8192 chance of being shiny.
+If this happens, you'll get a message on the page that "A shiny Pokémon appeared".
+If you want to change these odds, they can be changed in the config.json file.

 # Update